Eye of the Cormorant

 GATOR GAUNTLET

-The dark water explodes around my kayak.
+Dark water explodes into spray around my kayak.
 The gators hadn’t gone far.
-Huge bodies, black and cream, churn in front of me and on either side.
+Huge bodies, black and cream, churn in front of me and to either side.
 So much for silence.

 * * *